Durham Engagement & Support

 IAS Annual Themes

-Any individual, research group, or department can propose annual themes or respond to calls for activities linked to the Institute's annual themes.
-The themes are broad, open to inflection, and designed to be as responsive as possible to research interests and strengths across the spectrum of disciplines at Durham.
+Any individual, research group, or department can engage with the Institute's annual theme.
+Previous, past, current and future themes are broad, open to inflection, and designed to be as responsive as possible to research interests and strengths across the spectrum of disciplines at Durham.

-Themes are selected in consultation with departments and the IAS Advisory Council.
+Themes have been selected in consultation with all Durham departments and the IAS Advisory Council.
 They are chosen for their ability to resonate with research interests at Durham, for their interdisciplinary appeal, and their ability to contribute to internationally recognised cutting edge research.

 IAS Seed-Corn Funding